The Secret of My Success

 In many ways, Eric Schlosser’s book uses fast food as a metaphor for modern life.
 It looks good, it tastes good, it’s affordable and available for almost anyone.
 For all its convenience or allure though, we still don’t regard it as “proper” food.
 Much fast-food, as with much success, can leave us feeling hollow and unfulfilled.

-If you were asked, how would you want to answer the question: “what is the secret of my success?”
+If you were ever asked for the secret of your success, how would you want to answer?
 It’s worth using this story to think about what really matters.
 Is enduring success really about fame and fortune or could it be something else?
 Something that helps others and helps them to achieve success?
 A success defined much more widely than just by our own wealth and possessions.
-In answering these questions, you might find it useful to read our article: Stress Management Tip.
+In answering these questions, you might find it useful to read our Stress Management Tip.

 This introduced the views of two Harvard academics, Laura Nash and Howard Stevenson.
 They suggested that “enduring success” has four categories:

 We’ll leave final thoughts on “the secret of my success” with Christopher Reeve:

 What I do is based on powers we all have inside us; the ability to endure; the ability to love, to carry on, to make the best of what we have – and you don’t have to be a ‘Superman’ to do it.

 Reeve has left a practical legacy with the Christopher and Dana Reeve Foundation.
 Be inspired by “the secret of my success”.
 Take a look at their site and “start making a difference today.”

 For more continuous improvement resources look at our great-value guides.
 These include some excellent tools to help your personal development plan.
 The best-value approach is to buy our Personal Development bundle, available from the store.

 We’ve bundled together these five e-guides at half the normal price!
 Read the guides in this order, and use the tools in each, and you’ll be well on your way to achieving your personal development plan.
 (5 guides, 125 pages, 26 tools, for half price!)